-1. This Work consists of furnishing all labor, materials, equipment, supervision, and incidentals including shoring necessary to locate existing spalls, locate and remove delaminated and unsound overhead concrete, prepare cavities, install formwork, and install new concrete and reinforcing (as required) materials to restore concrete beams to original condition and appearance.
-Refer to Detail Series 5.0 for specific requirements.
+- This Work consists of furnishing all labor, materials, equipment, supervision and incidentals including shoring necessary to locate existing spalls, locate and remove delaminated and unsound overhead concrete, prepare cavities and install new concrete and reinforcing (as required) materials to restore concrete beams and joists to original condition and appearance.
+Refer to Detail Series 5.0 for specific requirements. - 2.
+Installation of supplemental reinforcement and temporary shoring requirements on Detail Series 5.0 shall be incidental to this Work and NOT separate pay items, unless specifically noted otherwise.

 - 1. Pressure applied concrete repair materials shall be as specified in Division 03 Section "Shotcrete." - 2.
-Cast-in-place concrete repair materials shall be as specified in Division 03 Section "Cast-in-Place Concrete" and Division 03 Section "Prepackaged Repair Mortar". - 3.
-Epoxy adhesive for dowels shall be Hilti HIT-HY 200 Safe Set. - 4.
-Epoxy-coated conventional steel reinforcement shall be as specified in Division 03 Section "Cast-in-Place Concrete".
+Cast-in-place concrete repair materials shall be as specified in Division 03 Section "Cast-in-Place Concrete Restoration" and/or Division 03 Section "Prepackaged Repair Mortar". - 3.
+Conventional steel reinforcement shall be as specified in Division 03 Section "Castin-Place Concrete Restoration". - 4.
+Trowel applied patching materials not allowed

-- Locating, marking, removal, preparation, and inspection of deteriorated concrete and reinforcing steel preparation, repair, and installation shall be performed as specified in Division 02 Section "Surface Preparation for Patching and Overlay."
+- 1. Locating, marking, removal, preparation, and inspection of deteriorated concrete and reinforcing steel preparation, repair and installation shall be performed as specified in Division 02 Section "Surface Preparation for Patching and Overlay."
 Install shoring at repair locations where required per the Construction Documents prior to starting removals. - 2.
 Final surface preparation, concrete placement, finishing and curing shall be performed as specified in concrete repair material specification.
-Manufacturer

-- specifications/requirements on these issues shall also be followed in the event proprietary bag mix repair materials are used. - 3.
+Manufacturer specifications/requirements on these issues shall also be followed in the event proprietary bag mix repair materials are used. - 3.
 Contractor shall take care to protect adjacent areas from overspray if "Shotcrete" is used.
 Area adjacent to repair shall be cleaned to Owner's satisfaction prior to leaving site.